-- 1. Ensure residents receive a COVID-19 vaccine booster as soon as they become eligible. - 2.
-Conduct frequent infection control audits and address gaps in infection prevention and control. - 3.
-Develop a staffing escalation plan for limited, moderate, and widespread infection at the ALR that ensures separate and dedicated staff for COVID-19 positive units and residents.
-This may include contracting with staffing agencies to ensure that resident needs can be met during periods of widespread infection and staff shortages. - 4.
-Develop strategic and targeted approaches for dining and activities during an outbreak to minimize disruption of routines for residents and risk of infection. - 5.
-Prepare accordingly for timely onsite administration or access to monoclonal antibody or antiviral therapies: - a.
-Ensure transportation options are in place to transfer residents to a monoclonal antibody or antiviral treatment center or for delivery of oral antiviral prescriptions, as appropriate. - b.
-Secure resident consent for on-site administration and other processes needed in case of a large outbreak. - c.
+- 1. Ensure Residents receive a COVID-19 vaccine booster as soon as they become eligible. - 2.
+Encourage COVID-19 vaccination for all eligible staff. - 3.
+Conduct frequent infection control audits and address gaps in infection prevention and control. - 4.
+Develop a staffing escalation plan for limited, moderate, and widespread infection at the ALR that ensures separate and dedicated staff for COVID-19 positive units and Residents.
+This may include contracting with staffing agencies to ensure that Resident needs can be met during periods of widespread infection and staff shortages. - 5.
+Develop strategic and targeted approaches for dining and activities during an outbreak to minimize disruption of routines for Residents and risk of infection.

+- 6. Prepare accordingly for timely onsite administration or access to therapeutics: - a.
+Ensure transportation options are in place to transfer Residents to a treatment center or for delivery of oral antiviral prescriptions, as appropriate. - b.
+Secure Resident consent for on-site administration and other processes needed in case of a large outbreak. - c.
 Information about therapeutic options changes rapidly.
 EOEA recommends checking the following website weekly to stay informed.

-Group Dining and Activities
+6. Group Dining and Activities